Diagnosing the Properties and Evolutionary Fates of Black Hole and Wolf-Rayet X-ray Binaries as Potential Gravitational Wave Sources for the LIGO-Virgo-KAGRA Network: Conclusions

 \section{Conclusions}

-In this work, we utilize the binary modeling tool \texttt{MESA}, incorporating the newly proposed dynamical tides framework by \cite{Sciarini2024}, to assess the tidal efficiency of BH-WR binaries in close orbits.
-Additionally, we explore the wind accretion process in these systems, implementing the modified efficiency prescription from \cite{Tejeda2025}.
-Using the observed properties of IC 10 X-1, NGC 300 X-1, and Cyg X-3 collected from the literature, we perform binary evolution calculations to constrain the parameter space of BH–WR systems at formation, thereby enabling a systematic investigation of their evolutionary pathways and their potential as GW sources detectable by the LVK network.
+In this work, we perform binary evolution calculations to constrain the formation parameter space of BH–WR systems, using the observed properties of IC 10 X-1, NGC 300 X-1, and Cyg X-3 collected from the literature.
+This allows us to systematically investigate their evolutionary pathways and assess their potential as gravitational-wave sources detectable by the LVK network.

-With constraints from the observation, we first find that the BH companion mass of the WR star in IC 10 X-1 should not exceed $25\, M_\odot$.
+Using a revised accretion-efficiency prescription, we first find that it has a negligible impact on IC 10 X-1, NGC 300 X-1, and Cyg X-3.
+With constraints from the observation, we further find that the BH companion mass of the WR star in IC 10 X-1 should not exceed $25\, M_\odot$.
 Notably, the mass of the BH plays a crucial role in determining the mass range of the WR stars.
-The accreted mass onto the BH is found to range approximately 2 $\times 10^{-4} M_\odot$ to 1.7 $\times 10^{-2} M_\odot$, depending on the BH mass.
+The accreted mass onto the BH is found to range from approximately 2 $\times 10^{-4} M_\odot$ to 1.7 $\times 10^{-2} M_\odot$, depending on the BH mass.
 For NGC 300 X-1, the upper limit of the BH mass is constrained to be around $15\, M_\odot$, which is significantly lower than the earlier estimates (See Table~\ref{table1}).
 The accreted mass onto the BH is less than $0.02\, M_\odot$ (comparable to IC 10 X-1), which is insufficient to significantly spin up the BH.
 As the only known BH-WR system in our galaxy, the BH mass in Cyg X-3 is well-constrained, but its spin magnitude remains uncertain.
-Our findings suggest that the spin magnitude of the BH ($\chi_1$) is unlikely to exceed $\sim 0.6$.
-For convenience, Table~\ref{table2} summarizes the key properties of BH and WR X-ray binaries constrained by this study across different evolutionary phases.
+Our findings suggest that the spin magnitude of the BH ($\chi_1$) is unlikely to exceed $\sim 0.6$, lower than those reported for IC 10 X-1 \citep{Steiner2016} and NGC 300 X-1 \citep{Bhuvana2024}.